 Barnett prefers not to go into too many details about the counter-offensive, though.
 "The last thing I want to do," Barnett says, "is to have Mr. Branson sit out there in California and read what our campaign plan is."

 "You ever see one of these fish, they have this extension on their lip

 that looks like a worm?" says Branson.
 The fish he's thinking of, he

 explains, hunts by hiding all but that piece of its body, waiting for

 another fish gullible enough to try for a nibble.

 says.
-"And every time they attack us, they're ruining the element
+"And every time they attack us, they're ruining the element of

 and criminal prosecutions.

 The Judicial Accountability Initiative Law, which needs a simple majority to pass this fall, would create a special grand jury with the power to criminally indict a judge, or to bar him from using the judicial immunity defense in a civil suit.